-Although known as Nature PEI our original name was the Natural History Society of PEI and we celebrate our 50th anniversary this year.
+Although known as Nature PEI our original name was the Natural History Society of PEI.
 We also acknowledge prior nature organizations that have existed going back to the 1880’s.
 The current organization has existed since 1969 with a formal incorporation in 1991 as a registered, non-profit organization and is directed by a volunteer executive elected from its members.
 The founding mandate continues today.
 The organization was formed:

 - To join together as a provincial body the nature lovers and other interested persons of Prince Edward Island for the exchange of information and the keeping of records;

 - To protect, insofar as humanly possible, the flora and fauna of the province;